solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 ### Deploying Gloo

-To start, we'll deploy open source Gloo.
-We can get the latest `glooctl` command line tool downloaded and added to the path by running:
+We'll install gloo with the `glooctl` command line tool, which we can download and add to the `PATH` with the following
+commands:

 ```bash
 curl -sL https://run.solo.io/gloo/install | sh